 Measuring sleeve length is a little tricky and requires a friend, but can make all the difference in your shirt's fit.
 Begin by bending your elbow at a 90 degree angle and resting your hand on your hip.
 With the aid of your helper, take a measurement from the top of your shoulder to the start of your elbow, and then another from elbow to wrist.
 The sum of these measurements will be your sleeve length for men's shirts.

-But the question remains: are you just tall, or do you need big and tall clothing?
+But the question remains: do you need tall mens clothing, or do you need big and tall clothing?
 To figure this one out, we can backtrack a bit and ask the same question about whether your hips and chest measure roughly equal.
 If they don't, and your build is less athletic, you're likely big and tall¬.

 Now that all that hard work is done, you'll enjoy that simplest of pleasures: pulling on a pair of pants and buttoning up a shirt knowing that both were made with your body type in mind.